 Expect Some Discomfort

-Tummy tuck and liposuction healing are the most uncomfortable parts of the procedure.
+Tummy tuck and liposuction are the most uncomfortable parts of any Mommy Makeover recovery.
 Here’s an idea of what to expect:

-- Liposuction: Pain from liposuction is more of a tender soreness.
-The liposuction cannula enters in and out of the targeted area several hundred times causing trauma to the underlying skin and fat tissue.
-The the body’s natural healing response is to swell and bruise, which causes more tenderness.
+• Liposuction: Pain from liposuction is more of a tender soreness.
+The liposuction cannula enters in and out of the targeted area several hundred times, causing trauma to the underlying skin and fat tissue.
+The body’s natural healing response is to swell and bruise, which causes more tenderness.

 Help for Pain

-Patients are armed with tried and true oral medications to ease the discomfort after surgery.
-EXPAREL®, a non-narcotic pain medication that is injected into the muscles and tissue during surgery, is often added to the tummy tuck procedure prevent severe muscle soreness.
+Patients are armed with tried and true oral medications to ease their Mommy Makeover recovery.
+EXPAREL®, a long-lasting, non-narcotic pain medication that is injected into the muscles and tissue during surgery, is often added to the tummy tuck procedure to prevent severe muscle soreness.
 Patients who add EXPAREL to their plan report a 50% reduction in the need for narcotic pain medication.
 Our surgeons can use a drainless tummy tuck technique, which also reduces discomfort during recovery.
 Read more in this blog post.

 Minimize Swelling

-Mommy Makeover patients are given garments to wear post surgery.
-A 3-panel, Velcro binder is worn around the waist and hips to minimize abdominal swelling for up to 4 weeks post surgery.
+Mommy Makeover patients are given garments to wear post-surgery.
+A 3-panel Velcro binder is worn around the waist and hips to minimize abdominal swelling for up to 4 weeks after surgery.
 Breast support is also needed.
-A comfortable, stretchy sports bra that fastens in the front is worn for up to 3 weeks post surgery.
-These garments are not in the least bit fashionable, however, you will be glad you have them!
+A comfortable, stretchy sports bra that fastens in the front is worn for up to 3 weeks post-op.
+While these garments are not fashionable, you will appreciate the comfort and support they provide!

 Kari White, Patient Counselor